Empirical geodesic graphs and CAT(k) metrics for data analysis: Examples

-\subsection{Example 2: Rainfall data}
+\subsection{Example 4: Rainfall data}

-We carry out some analysis of rainfall (precipitation) data obtained from the UK Met Office Hadley Centre\cite{alexander-2001}.
+We carry out some analysis of rainfall (precipitation) data obtained from the UK Met Office Hadley Centre (downloadable from \cite{alexander-2001}).
 Considering a single year's data we take the ``dimensions'' as the nine regions of the UK: South East England, South West England and Wales, Central England, North West England and Wales, North East England, South Scotland, North Scotland, East Scotland and Northern Ireland, and the ``points'' as the 365 (or 366) days of the year.
 We take the years 1931 to 2014.
 Initially, we select values of $\alpha=0, -0.1, -0.22, -1$ by using some peaks of $-(\log s_1)''$ in Figure \ref{fig:alphaweather}.
 For each year, we compute $s_0^{2/(1-\alpha)}$ for values $\alpha=0, -0.1, -0.22, -1$.
-The data is presented as four time series for yearly values from 1931 to 2014 in Figure \ref{fig:UK_weather}.
-The figure is consistent with an emerging consensus of increased extremes and volatility in precipitation in the UK in recent years (see Met Office, 2014, "Recent Storms Briefing").
+The data is presented as four time series with different values of $\alpha$ for yearly values from 1931 to 2014 in Figure \ref{fig:UK_weather}.
+The figure is consistent with an emerging consensus of increased extremes and volatility in precipitation in the UK in recent years (see Met Office, 2014,``Recent Storms Briefin'').

 We now discuss the choice of $\alpha$.
 Following the discussion in Figure \ref{fig:alphaweather}, we plot $- \frac{\partial^2}{\partial \alpha^2} \log s_1$ in the range $\alpha \in [-1,0]$.
 Figure \ref{fig:alphaweather} shows plots for the year 2014.
 We select the values of $\alpha$ to be slightly smaller than the peaks.
 The local peak at approximately $\alpha = -0.22 $ indicates a rapid change in the topology of the graph at this point: we lose a considerable number of longer edges and reveal the structure in the data as a consequence.
 The betweenness plot is not so revealing, except near $\alpha = -1$.
-The plot in Figure \ref{fig:weather_adjacent_matrix} shows on the left the distance (adjacency) matrix for the distance between points (days) on a ``grey scale".
-Closeness can be interpreted as days that have a similar rainfall pattern over the UK; more red indicates more closeness).
-We see throughout the year "tartan" bands the represent periods of high and low precipitation.
-It is somewhat difficult to see the topology because closeness in time does not necessarily mean closeness in weather.
-In the plots on the right, the days are reordered according to the standard methods employed for dendrograms, the group averaging method.
-See \cite{lance-1967} and Section \ref{sec:sushi} for this method.
-We use the computed value of $d^{1-\alpha}$ in the (geodesic metric) adjacency graph, except at large distances where we take the value $10^4$, for computational purposes.
-As $\alpha$ becomes more negative, we see a more tree-like structure emerging which represents the high precipitation weather at the top left and low at the other: a kind of "weather tree".